 Asking someone for a referral the old-fashioned way is fine, but today we use our online networks to crowdsource multiple recommendations and referrals all at once.
 That’s the beauty of social networks.
 And when someone receives a referral over social media, not only does that person benefit from the information, but the broader network of friends see the recommendation too.

 What does that mean to a small business owner?
-Those online referrals are valuable.
-In fact, 85 percent of small businesses report word-of-mouth referrals are the number one way they acquire new clients.
+Those social media referrals are valuable.
 Why?
 Because personal referrals come with trust, which you can’t buy with advertising.

-According to Nielsen, 83 percent of clients trust recommendations from friends and family over all forms of advertising.
-Why?
-Because we trust the experiences and opinions of people we know, and we trust that they won’t steer us in the wrong direction when we ask for help.
+According to Nielsen, 83 percent of people trust recommendations from friends and family over all forms of advertising.
+Consumers have become more savvy and are increasingly skeptical of obvious advertising.
+Instead, we trust the experiences and opinions of people we know, and we trust that they won’t steer us in the wrong direction when we ask for help.

 Facebook has also improved its search capabilities.
 Out of curiosity, we did a quick search for “realtor recommendations.”
 Check out what we found with a quick search:

-We also found referral threads for insurance, auto body shops and mortgage loan officers — all services you may need to at some point.
+We also found referral threads for insurance, auto body shops and mortgage loan officers.
 Try searching for something in Facebook’s search bar to see for yourself.

 Wouldn’t it be great if your business was getting recommended in these situations?
 With a little bit of work, you can ensure your clients are primed to send new business your direction too.

 How Do Referrals Happen?
-Hint: It’s All About Content Marketing.
+It’s All About Relationships.

 The object of the game is simple — you need to stay top of mind with your clients, both past and present.
 Your relationship with your clients doesn’t end when you seal the deal.
 You need to nurture these relationships.

 Think about it.
-Let’s say you’re a realtor.
+Let’s say you’re a real estate agent.
 When someone buys a house from you, is that it?
 Do they sign the papers, get the keys and automatically know everything they need to know about being a homeowner?
 Nope.

-But luckily, as an industry expert, you know all about home maintenance, lowering energy bills, home décor and renovations, and you have all sorts of tips and tricks you can share.
+But luckily, as an industry expert, you probably know more than the average person does about topics related to home ownership, like home maintenance, lowering energy bills, home décor and renovations, etc. You have all sorts of tips and tricks you can share.
 Enter content marketing.
 Content marketing is a strategic way of sharing helpful, relevant information with past, present and potential clients.
-This content provides an added value without including a sales pitch.
+It’s all about adding value, not pitching your product or service.

 Social media is a tried-and-true content marketing outlet and a terrific way to increase name recognition.
 For many of us, social media is an ingrained part of our daily lives.
 Wake up, grab the phone, check email, browse social media accounts to see what we missed while we were sleeping and repeat as necessary.
 Millions of users are on Facebook, Twitter and Instagram.
 Now’s the time for your business to join the party.
 (This is something we do for our clients.)

-- 78 percent of online adults have an active social media profile.
+- 79 percent of adults have a social media profile.